 - 2. Mount Graham red squirrels are a native species found only in the Pinaleño Mountains of southeast Arizona.
 They are a sub-species of the North American red squirrel, distinguished by a smaller body and narrower head, but sharing the same brownish-red sides and white belly.
 Believed to be extinct in the 1960s, the Mount Graham red squirrel was "rediscovered" in the 1970s and listed as endangered in 1987. - 3.
 Critical habitat was designated for the Mount Graham red squirrel pursuant to the Endangered Species Act on January 5, 1990.
 This designation is currently limited to high elevation spruce-fir forests in the Pinaleño Mountains within the Coronado National Forest (centered around Hawk Peak-Mount Graham, Heliograph Peak, and Webb Peak).
-However, since that time a large majority of the spruce-fir habitat-approximately 800 acres-has been degraded or destroyed by telescope construction, wildfire (and related intentional "back burning" to protect the telescopes), drought, insect outbreaks, and other ecological changes influenced by climate change.
-Consequently, the Mount Graham red squirrel population has plummeted to only an estimated 75 animals in the most recent 2018 annual survey. - 4.
+However, since that time essentially all of the upper elevation spruce-fir habitat has been degraded or destroyed by telescope construction, wildfire (and related intentional "back burning" to protect the telescopes), drought, insect outbreaks, and other ecological changes influenced by climate change.
+Consequently, the Mount Graham red squirrel population has become critically endangered, plummeting to as few as 35 animals.
+Only 109 animals were detected in the most recent 2020 fall survey. - 4.
 Lower elevation mixed-conifer forests-which have long been recognized as important to the species-are now serving as refugia from the destruction of spruce-fir habitat and, for the foreseeable future, are essential to the species' continued survival.
 Today, surviving squirrels are found primarily in four areas (Grant Hill, Riggs Lake, Turkey Flat, and Columbine), all outside of the upper elevation spruce-fir forests currently designated as critical habitat. - 5.
 In order to address these changing circumstances and the dire status of the Mount Graham red squirrel, on December 14, 2017, Plaintiffs petitioned for revision of the existing critical habitat to include these lower elevation mixed-conifer forests and other essential areas.
-FWS has acknowledged receipt of the petition but has not yet issued its first required response, the 90-day finding.
-This finding was due in March of 2018.
+The following map shows the currently designated Critical Habitat outlined in green with the currently occupied Mount Graham red squirrel areas found outside of the currently designated Critical Habitat: